Paul72187/Paul72187/README.md

 I have had a significant career break to care for my father, which has given me time for reflection and a renewed perspective on life.
 Whilst I enjoyed my previous career, the emphasis was very much on reporting and telling a compelling story of existing client challenges and the broader political, economic and social context in which these challenges sit.
 Having been introduced to coding through quantitative analysis, I have become increasingly excited by the prospect of creating something innovative from scratch which will potentially give clients a differential advantage over their competitors.
 The idea of being given a more experimental licence to proactively instigate change and progression within an organisation through the use of computer programming is particularly appealing.

+## Deployed Project
+Quizzical: Please visit this website and play the quiz! - https://quizzical23.netlify.app/

 ## Projects

 | Name                         | Description       | Tech/tools        | GitHub Link      |